Romans 5: Verse 8

-Adam and Christ (5:12–21)
+Adam and Christ (verse 12–21)

 In chapter 4 the story of Abraham provides the prototype for the doctrine of justification by faith, and in the first part of chapter 5, the justification won by Christ's death is characterized as reconciliation with God.
-This section deals with the reason that Christ's work alone can save others, because originally it was the action of one individual that affected the standing of all other person, and that individual was Adam.
-Thus, Paul points out Adam as" precedent" (in form of "counterexample") for "the universality of Christ's atonement".
+This section deals with the reason that Christ's work alone can save others, because originally it was the action of one individual that affected the standing of all other persons, and that individual was Adam.
+Thus, Paul points out Adam as "precedent" (in form of "counterexample") for "the universality of Christ's atonement".